zuozhenggh/learning-library/developer-library/converged-db/converged-db-on-premises/xml/xml.md

 1. The update query is available as a sql file in the directory “**/u01/workshop/xml**”.
   The script is called as **update.sql**.
 You can run this connecting to the SQL prompt.

-2. Set your oracle environment and connect to PDB as **oracle** user.
+2. Set your Oracle environment and connect to PDB as **oracle** user.

     ```
     <copy>